-This article originally appeared in M-A Bear News: used with permission
+This story originally appeared in M-A Bear News; used with permission.